microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/resolveJsonModule.md

 ---

 Allows importing modules with a '.json' extension, which is a common practice in node projects.
-This includes generating a type for the import based on the static JSON shape.
+This includes generating a type for the `import` based on the static JSON shape.

-> TODO: This isn't working right in twoslash

-By default TypeScript does not support resolving JSON files:
+TypeScript does not support resolving JSON files by default:

 ```ts twoslash
 // @errors: 2307